tonywu71/image-matching-triplet-loss/report/Image Matching - Report.md

 We will implement a distance-based matching model based on the ???
 Paper which introduced a state-of-the-art technique in ???2019.

+### 1.2.
+Code repository

+Particular care has been taken in making the code clean, efficient and modular.

+TOFILL: ...

 <div style="page-break-after: always;"></div>